-From the lush temperate rainforest of the Pacific coast the road twists and turns, undulating until it reaches the one of the most superbly located resort towns in the Coast Mountains: Whistler.
+From the lush temperate rainforest of the Pacific coast near Vancouver the Sea To Sky Highway twists and turns, undulating until it reaches one of the most superbly located resort towns in the Coast Mountains – Whistler.

-Tips for travelling along the Sea to Sky Highway (Route 99)
+Tips for traveling along the Sea to Sky Highway from Vancouver to Whistler.

 1. Take your time!